Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Trajectory Moves and Topologies

 \subsection{Context-Driven Term Adoption Rate (CTAR)}

 The previous sections show that agents frequently pivot, refine, and retry across steps, and that these strategies shift over a session's lifespan.
-A central question is whether such multi-step behavior is evidence-grounded: if agents do not incorporate retrieved context when reformulating queries, multi-step search may degenerate into a sequence of effectively independent single-shot queries.
-Thus, we measure context traceability by testing whether new query terms introduced at step $k{+}1$ appear in the evidence context up to step $k$.
+A central question is whether such multi-step behavior is traceable to retrieved evidence.
+Since the logs do not reveal what an agent actually attends to or retains, we study a more limited signal.
+We test whether new query terms introduced at step $k{+}1$ appear in the evidence returned before that step.
 We use CTAR as defined in Section.~\ref{subsec:method_ctar} and report both last-step and aggregated variants.

-\paragraph{Evidence of Context Grounding and Recency Effect:} The CTAR analysis indicates that a substantial fraction of newly introduced query terms can be lexically traced to retrieved evidence.
+\paragraph{Lexical Traceability and Recency} The CTAR analysis indicates that a substantial fraction of newly introduced query terms can be lexically traced to retrieved evidence.
 Table~\ref{tab:ctar_simplified} reports the mean CTAR under aggregated versus last-step context.

-Key observations are that overall more than half of newly introduced query terms are present in the aggregated evidence context (mean CTAR = 54.35\%), aggregated context adds +5.81 percentage points over last-step evidence suggesting strong reliance on recent evidence with additional benefit from earlier steps~\cite{2023_Lost_in_the_middle}, and CTAR varies substantially by trajectory type, with Specialization and Exploration much higher than Repetition (78.35\%/69.59\% vs.\ 20.92\% under aggregated context).
+Overall, more than half of newly introduced query terms are present in the aggregated evidence context, with a mean CTAR of 54.35\%.
+Aggregated context adds 5.81 percentage points over last-step evidence, which is consistent with strong recency effects and some additional lexical traceability to earlier steps~\cite{2023_Lost_in_the_middle}.
+CTAR also varies substantially by trajectory type.
+Specialization and Exploration have much higher aggregated CTAR than Repetition, at 78.35\% and 69.59\% compared with 20.92\%.

-CTAR is intentionally a \emph{lexical} traceability measure (based on token overlap), rather than a semantic variant, to avoid embedding-model dependence and uninterpretable similarity-threshold choices.
-As a result, a low CTAR score does not necessarily imply that the agent ignores evidence.
-Conversely, a high CTAR score indicates that new terms are explicitly present in the context, but it does not by itself establish causality.
+CTAR is intentionally a \emph{lexical} traceability measure based on token overlap, rather than a semantic variant, to avoid embedding-model dependence and uninterpretable similarity-threshold choices.
+It is therefore best viewed as a conservative audit signal.
+A low CTAR score does not necessarily imply that the agent ignores evidence, since semantic paraphrases and abstractions are not counted.
+Conversely, a high CTAR score shows that new terms are explicitly present in the returned context, but it does not by itself establish that the evidence caused the reformulation.